joegharbi/GreenTrail/prototypes/readme.md

 ## Weather API Test

 In the weather API test app (`weather` folder) we test the capabilities of HERE's Destination Weather API.
-The test project is capable to gather current weather information based on GPS location (Right here button) or city name.
+The test project is capable to gather current weather information based on:
++ GPS location (Right here button)
++ City name

 ## Traffic API Test

-Work in Progress...
+In the traffic API test app (`traffic` folder) we test the capabilities of multiple HERE APIs (Routing, Geolocation, Public Transit, Maps).

+### How to use:

+1. Set source (from) or use GPS
+2. Set destination (to)
+3. Hit GO!
+Please note, that most of the desktop devices does not have a GPS sensor.
+In this case the measures can be inaccurate

+### Results:

++ The state of traffic (very low / low / medium / high / very high)
++ Fastest car route, its length and duration
++ Fastest bike route, its length and duration
++ Fastest pubic transit route, its length and duration (if there is any)

 ## API key